How to Become a Certified Breast Patient Navigator

 NCBC Navigator Certification Renewal

 The Breast Patient Navigator Certification is a life long certification; however it does require annual renewals.
 Renewal information can be found on the Certified-Navigators tab of this website.
-Current membership in the NCBC is required for each certified individual wishing to renew certification (minimum $150 for Independent Breast Health Professional membership).
-You also need 8 CEUs each year, 4 for breast and 4 for navigation in addition to the $150 renewal fee plus a $3 processing fee.
+You will need 8 CEUs each year, 4 for breast and 4 for navigation in addition to the $150 renewal fee plus a $3 processing fee.
 To review the full NCBC Navigator Policies and Procedures manual for I, M, A, C, P designations, please click here - Navigator processes and procedures for IMACP.
 To review the full NCBC Navigator Policies and Procedures manual for Nurses, please click here - Navigator processes and procedures for Nurses.